 A general timeline is proposed for implementing the HAP.
 This takes into consideration the complexity of various action items as well as the limited staff or financial resources that are available.
-The following table sets out recommended time frames for the implementation of the 17 strategies.
-Short term priorities are considered immediate items that are either urgent or relatively simple to achieve within the coming one or two years.
+The following table sets out recommended time frames for the implementation of the 18 strategies.
+Short term priorities, considered immediate items, are either urgent or relatively simple to achieve within the coming one or two years.
 Medium term items will be prioritized in the coming three to five years, while longer terms items will be the focus in the 6 to 8 year time frame.
 Within each of these strategies, there will be elements that are prioritized in the short, medium, or long terms.
 These details will be determined by the District over time.

-Strategies SHORT TERM 1-2 yrs MEDIUM TERM 3-5 yrs LONG TERM 6-8 yrs
+Strategies SHORT TERM 1-2 years MEDIUM TERM 3-5 years LONG TERM 6-8 years

 1. Support development of a mix of housing forms V

-2. Incentivize medium density development V
+2. Incentivize medium density development v

 3. Introduce an adaptable housing policy V

-4. Create new rental housing ~ ~
+4. Create new rental housing opportunities v

-5. Continue to update secondary suites policies + bylaws ✓
+5. Continue to update secondary suites policies + bylaws v

-6. Expand the garden suites program ✓
+6. Expand the garden suites program v

-7. Maintain rental housing standards V
+7. Maintain rental housing standards v

+8. Minimize the loss of existing rental housing v

-8. Support the non-market housing sector ✓ ~
+9. Support the non-market housing sector v V

-9. Develop a density bonusing approach v
+10. Develop a density bonusing approach v

-10. Introduce a community amenity policy V

-11. Establish a housing reserve fund V